-Congratulations to IS alumnus Ahmet Tmava whose dissertation has been featured as one of 8 "Notable Dissertations for 2018" by American Libraries Magazine - the magazine of the American Library Association.
+Congratulations to IS alumnus Ahmet Tmava whose dissertation has been featured as one of eight "Notable Dissertations for 2018" by American Libraries Magazine—the magazine of the American Library Association.
 The selected dissertations take into account a variety of methodologies and are chosen for having practical implications for libraries and relevance to current issues with measurable recommendations for change.

 Titled “Investigating Factors That Affect Faculty Attitudes Towards Participation in Open Access Institutional Repositories," Tmava's dissertation uses quantitative and qualitative methods to study faculty needs and attitudes toward open access Institutional Repositories, IR.
-Faculty members who served on his committee include Drs.
-Shawne Miksa, chair, Oksana Zavalina, and Daniel Alemneh.
+Faculty members who served on his committee include Dr. Shawne Miksa, chair, Dr. Oksana Zavalina, and Dr. Daniel Alemneh.

 Ahmet’s research emphasis is on Digital Libraries, Information Access, Open Access Archives, Scholarly Communication, Networked Information Organization and Research Data.

 For more, read the full article by American Libraries.